hoodiehq-archive/documentation/en/tutorials/map-app.md

 hoodie.account.on('signin signup reauthenticated', fillMap);
 ```

-Once the user is finished using the app and signs out, we should clear the Map of all the user's markers except for the current location marker.
+Once the user is finished using the app and signs out, clear the Map of all the user's markers except for the current location marker.

 ```js
 // When the user signs out, clear the map